Open-Research-Dojo/open-research-exploration/Notes/Open Research.md

 Source: https://en.wikipedia.org/wiki/Open_research

-## OSCAR Framework
+## Open Source Collaborative Applied Research
-Open Source Collaborative Applied Research (OSCAR) is a framework that interprets more conventional scientific research methods to adapt to the needs of a smaller context-bound applied research project.
+Open Source Collaborative Applied Research (OSCAR) is a framework that adapts conventional scientific research methods to the needs of a practical, context-bound, applied research project.

 ## Principles
 Research should be *as open as possible, as closed as necessary*.
 Some research outputs cannot be openly available due to ethical, legal or commercial restrictions.